-Component 1 (Exam 30%) Investigating Media Language and Representation - You will study a range of media forms eg. newspapers, radio news, current affairs programmes, music videos, advertising, etc. in order to respond to a range of short and extended analytical responses based on media language, representations and representations in context.
+Investigating Media Language and Representation - You will study a range of media forms eg. newspapers, radio news, current affairs programmes, music videos, the horror genre etc. in order to respond to a range of short and extended analytical responses based on media language, representations and representations in context.

-Component 2 (Exam 40%) - Investigating Media Forms and Media Products - You will investigate media industries, media language, representation and audience theories via three key areas of the media: television, magazines and online media.
+You will investigate media industries, media language, representation and audience theories via three key areas of the media: news, film and music videos.